-- Rock Center Cafe - treat yourself to a meal with a view of the Rockefeller Center tree and ice skating rink.
+- The Rockefeller Center- treat yourself to a meal with a view of the Rockefeller Center tree and ice skating rink.

 - The Bar Room - we enjoyed a late lunch and cocktails at this Upper East Side restaurant during our annual Christmas window walk.

 Deciding where to stay in NYC will probably be one of the biggest choices you make when planning your trip.
 Here are a few options to consider:

 Hotel Indigo Lower East Side - we stayed here in early December, and I loved it!
 Our room, which was spacious by NYC standards, had great views of both One World Trade Center and the Empire State Building.
 I also love this neighborhood, and the fact that this hotel is not located in the middle of all the holiday madness (like a Midtown hotel would be), is a plus for me.

 Lotte New York Palace - live out your Gossip Girl fantasies at "The Palace".
 This is a classic, old school, upscale New York hotel ... you may even rub elbows with a diplomat or two.
 There's also a Santa in the lobby every Saturday and Sunday in December and a life-size Molton Brown Advent Calendar from which guest can receive a complimentary product every day ... sign me up!

 The Plaza - another fancy NYC hotel with lots of fun holiday activities, many involving the classic literary character Eloise.
 Your kids can enjoy tea with Santa here, send Santa off on Christmas Eve, and more!